 What Are the Signs You Need Codeine Addiction Treatment?

 If you suspect a loved one may have an addiction to codeine, below are some signs of codeine addiction to look for:

 - Decreased appetite

 Many people who abuse codeine believe that they can quit using on their own and without support.
 But the truth is, that codeine, like any other opiate, is highly addictive and can cause uncomfortable and dangerous symptoms of withdrawal.
 For those reasons, it is important to rely on the help and support of an experienced codeine addiction treatment center to help you overcome your addiction.
-Addiction to codeine should be treated in two parts.

 1. Medical Detox for Codeine

 Since withdrawal from opiates is deeply uncomfortable and sometimes even dangerous, it is vital to detox in a medical facility.
 A professional team will be able to monitor you around the clock and keep you as comfortable as possible